 I created this hemdwith the remaining fabric from the adults honeycomb smocked pleated hemd.
 This design is based on woodcuts from 16th c.
 Landsknechts ( “Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte” and woodcut / drawing examples on my Pinterest board below).
+Visit my article “Was it Honeycomb Smocking on 16th c.
+German Clothing, or something else…” for a discussion on the appropriateness of honeycomb smocking.

 I started with some washed lightweight 4 oz.
 Linen and used the rectangle cut patters similar to those in tutorials, like Kataflak’s and Casa de Kissa.
 However, mine is a slight variation since I had continuous yardage of fabric.